Alex-Bartlett/NYE-Awards/README.md

 ## Prerequisites

 - A Discord server with a quotes channel.
 Quotes should be formatted as `"[quote]" - [name(s)] [year]` e.g _"Example" - Alex, 2023._
 - NYE awards uses Supabase's client library, so a Supabase database is required.
-Expect a setup script soon, but for now see [Database Setup](#database-setup).
+Run the create script in the root of this repository.